TheDigitalCatOnline/blog_source/pelican/content/introduction-to-hashing.markdown

 Slug: introduction-to-hashing
 Summary:

 Have you ever used dictionaries or maps in your language of choice, or you met a mysterious MD5 code while downloading a file from a server.
-Maybe you are a programmer, and using Git to manage your code you ended up using strange numbers called SHA1, and surely you heard at least a couple of time the term _cache_, which probably needed to be emptied in your browser.
+Maybe you are a programmer, and using Git to manage your code you ended up dealing with strange numbers called SHA1, and surely you heard at least a couple of time the term _cache_, which probably needed to be emptied in your browser.

 What do all these concept have in common?